-Our practice always uses dental hygienists in the treatment and prevention of gum (periodontal) disease which is the main cause of adult tooth loss and to give advice on all aspects of oral health.
-The hygienist will demonstrate effective tooth brushing and flossing techniques to remove plaque without causing tooth wear or receding gums.
+Our practice always employs dental hygienists for the treatment and prevention of gum (periodontal) disease - which is the main cause of adult tooth loss - and to give advice on all aspects of oral health.
+Our hygienist will demonstrate effective tooth brushing and flossing techniques to remove plaque without causing tooth wear or receding gums.

 Preventive Dentistry For Children

 For children in our practice, preventive dentistry involves polishing the teeth to remove stain and plaque, and the application of fluoride to prevent cavities.